Sanzō Nosaka

-Biography

-Early life
+Early life and education

 Sanzō Nosaka was the son of a prosperous Japanese merchant and was raised in a bourgeois environment.
 As a young man Nosaka was known for his fashionable taste in clothing and for the large dog that often accompanied him in public.
 He was quiet, serious, studious, introverted, and more comfortable in libraries than at public demonstrations.
 After his secondary education, Nosaka attended Keio University, which was then considered a "rich boys school".
 At Keio, Nosaka became interested in the international labor movement, an interest that was largely supported by one of his professors, Kiichi Horie.
 Nosaka decided to write his senior thesis on the moderate labor organization founded by Bunji Suzuki, "Yuaikai" ("The Friendly Society").
 To research his thesis, Nosaka contacted Yuaikais head office, and acquainted himself with its senior leaders: Suzuki initially mistook Nosaka for a salesman the first time they met, but eventually grew fond of Nosaka.
 When Nosaka graduated from Keio, in 1915, he joined Yuaikai and worked for the organization as a research staff member and as an editor of the organization's journal, Rodo Oyobi Sangyo (Labour and Industry).

 Nosaka became interested in communism after the 1917 Bolshevik Revolution.
 As a greater volume of leftist literature entered Japan from the West, Nosaka's political orientation moved farther from the center.
 The first Western texts on revolutionary social theory available in Japan were mostly on anarchism, but Nosaka also enjoyed Edward Bellamy's utopian novel, Looking Backward.
-In 1918-1919 Nosaka read an English copy of The Communist Manifesto brought to Japan by his friend, Shinzo Koizumi.
+In 1918–1919 Nosaka read an English copy of The Communist Manifesto brought to Japan by his friend, Shinzo Koizumi.
 After reading The Communist Manifesto, Nosaka embraced the theories of Marxism.